sourcegraph/sourcegraph-public-snapshot/doc/dev/product/index.md

 This means the tech lead needs to do 2 things:

-- **Estimate** at planning time how much can get done in the time alotted for a release milestone.
+- **Estimate** at planning time what can get done in the time alotted for a release milestone.
 - **Reschedule** issues continuously into/from the milestone depending on the pace and [triage](issues.md#triage).

 It's impossible to estimate perfectly, so the tech lead needs to continuously monitor the team's progress and make adjustments accordingly.